Our EEA family member visa consultants in Bangalore recommend a unique route secure a UK visa: the Surinder Singh route.

 - In case of spouses and civil partners, both UK and non-EU spouse/civil partner must have lived together in the EU member state and have been married BEFORE returning to the UK.

-At The SmartMove2UK our EEA family member consultants in Delhi have helped numerous non-EEA family members of EU nationals to apply for an EEA Family Permit to The UK.
+At The SmartMove2UK our EEA family member consultants in Bangalore have helped numerous non-EEA family members of EU nationals to apply for an EEA Family Permit to The UK.
 You can contact us if you are seeking legal help from UK visa consultants in relation to the UK EEA Family Permit.